ShanYu2519/ShanYu2519.github.io/index.md

 ### 1. Summary:

-**Puwen Tan** is a highly motivated bioinformatician with a strong interest in developing methods to uncover the cell identity and characterize the cell state transition from multiple perspectives.
+**Shan Yu** is a highly motivated bioinformatician with a strong interest in developing methods to uncover the cell identity and characterize the cell state transition from multiple perspectives.
 He is proficient in a variety of skills including **single-cell RNA-seq analysis**, **data visualization**, and **R package development**.
 For the past 5 years, he mainly focused on exploring the cellular heterogeneity of hematopoietic stem cells (2017 *Nat Commun*, 2018 *Autophagy*, 2021 *Cell Stem Cell*, and 2022 *Sci Adv*) using bioinformatic methods.
 Most recently, he is looking for a postdoctoral position in computational biology which focuses on developing single-cell multi-omics analysis methods.

 ### 2. Education:

-2019 - 2022, Ph.D. in bioinformatics, Southern Medical University, China
+2019 - 2022, Ph.D. in Biochemistry and Molecular Biology, Peking Union Medical College, Beijing, China

-2016 - 2019, Master of Biomedical Engineering (bioinformatics), Harbin Medical University, China
+2016 - 2019, Master in Biochemistry and Molecular Biology, Peking Union Medical College, Beijing, China

-2011 - 2016, Bachelor of Biotechnology (biomedical software engineering), Harbin Medical University, China
+2012 - 2016, Bachelor of Biological Sciences, Hainan University, Haikou, China

 ### 3. Skills: